BONSAMURAIS/triple-store/competency-questions.md

 PREFIX b: <http://ontology.bonsai.uno/core#>

 SELECT ?z WHERE {

-    bind ( exists{ #exists checks if the query returns any result ?xFlow b:outputOf ?yActivity; #?xFlow refers to the actual activity since 'x' would be the label used. b:determiningFlow ?yActivity; # y is the activity which is easy enough to identify using regular language b:objectType ?xObject; #x here should be translated to the flow from above, though I think in terms of questions, x would be a flow object, so it's referenced as one here.
+    # exists checks if the query returns any result
+    bind ( exists{

+    # ?xFlow refers to the actual activity since 'x' would be the label used.
+    # y is the activity which is easy enough to identify using regular language
+    # x here should be translated to the flow from above, though I think in terms
+    # of questions, x would be a flow object, so it's referenced as one here.
+        ?xFlow b:outputOf ?yActivity;
+               b:determiningFlow ?yActivity;
+               b:objectType ?xObject;

-        ?xObject rdfs:label "steel". #last two lines are for the labels which I presume are used in the question ?yActivity rdfs:label "steel production"
+    #last two lines are for the labels which are presumed to used in the question
+        ?xObject rdfs:label "steel".
+        ?yActivity rdfs:label "steel production"

-    } as ?z) #output of exists returned as ?z
+    #output of exists returned as ?z
+    } as ?z)
 }
 ```